TriG-Tbh/Advent-of-Code-2021/Write-Ups.md

 - this one was dumb, confusing, and nearly crashed my system 3 times
 - part 2 was significantly harder than part 1

+Day 22:

+- this is probably the first day that i am completely unsatisfied with my answer
+- part 2 was so difficult to understand that i had to look at someone else's answer to understand it
+- and only after completing the problem and looking at their answer multiple times over did i truly understand it
+- but i'm not a fan of having to use someone else's solution to understand the problem
+- it feels like cheating, kinda
+- but now i understand the problem, i know what it was asking for, and i know how to implement a solution (or similar solutions in the future)

 BONUS:

 - on 12/13 i got a bonus challenge as part of a competition for discord nitro/$100 steam credit